quasipedia/geiger/README.md

 ## Contributors

-Also contributed to the geiger: @skyrpex
+Also contributed to the geiger: @skyrpex @XanderXAJ

 ## To do